KYUSHU UNIVERSITYe教員ハンドブック

 This section explains the health and welfare insurance programs eligible for members of Kyushu University staff to join.

-○Ministry of Education, Culture, Sports, Science and Technology Mutual Society of Health Insurance
+○Ministry of Education, Culture, Sports, Science and Technology (MEXT) Mutual Aid Association and Employees' Pension Insurance - EPI (Federation of National Public Service Personnel Mutual Aid Associations)

 • Scope of cover:

-• Staff members (faculty members, administrative staff, technical staff, etc.), re-employed staff, designated fixed-term administrative (technical) staff, specific project faculty, specific project support staff, workplace- specific staff
+• Staff members (faculty members, administrative staff, technical staff, etc.), re-employed staff, designated fixed-term administrative (technical) staff (full time), specific project faculty, specific project support staff, workplace specific staff (full time).

 • Scope of coverage:

-Staff members who fulfill the following conditions will be insured.
+• (1) Staff members who fulfill the following conditions

-• (1) Work for thirty hours or more per week
+(1) Work for 30 hours or more per week

-• (3) Are employed for two months or longer
+(3) Are expected to be employed for at least two months

 • (4) Work for at least 20 but less than 30 hours per week

-• (5) Are expected to be employed for at least one year
+• (5) Are expected to be employed for at least two months

 • (6) Receive a salary of at least 88,000 yen per month